Enhancing Your Vision

 Topography is a high-resolution, 3D map of your cornea.
 With Topography-Guided PRK (TG-PRK) or Topography-Guided LASIK (TG-LASIK), we use that map to gently reshape the surface so light focuses cleanly again.

-A 2020 Scientific Reports study evaluated topography‑guided LASIK after multifocal IOL implantation and found improved visual quality with reductions in corneal irregularities—evidence that mapping and smoothing the cornea can reduce glare and halos without lens exchange.
-(Nature)
+A 2020 study published in Scientific Reports, a peer-reviewed journal from Nature Research, evaluated topography-guided LASIK after multifocal intraocular lens implantation and found improved visual quality with reductions in corneal irregularities.
+These results support that carefully mapping and smoothing the cornea can reduce glare and halos without requiring a lens exchange.

 Not necessarily.
 Lens exchange can help in select cases, but it is bigger surgery and may cost you near vision.
 When the hard contact lens test is positive, TG-PRK or TG-LASIK usually targets the true source.
 If exchange is still needed, review your options here.